banthapo/Java_demos/git_lessons/readme.txt

 #    -> git revert commit-hash
         => resets content to the commit-hash specified whilst preserving the commit history :: merge conflicts need be resolved
+#    -> git stash
+        => it stores changes made without actually committing them :: it stores both staged and unstaged changes
+        => allows one to switch focus on tasks
+     -> git stash apply stash-name
+        => this gets the saved stash and apply it to the current content :: to get the stash name run [git stash list] > this will list all of your stash names
 #    -> git mv old-file-name new-file-name
         => renames a file in a repo/branch
 #    -> git branch -m old-branch-name new-branch-name